ansys/pymapdl/doc/source/contributing.rst

    a chance to validate and approve the bugfix release.
 Any additional hotfixes should be outside of this PR.

-3. When approved, merge with the release branch, but not `master` as there is no reason to increment the version of the `master` branch.
+3. When approved, merge with the release branch, but not `main` as there is no reason to increment the version of the `main` branch.
    Then create a tag from the release branch with the applicable version number (see above for the correct steps).

 4. If deemed necessary a release notes page.